Table of Contents

 This geyser basin is home to several captivating geysers and hydrothermal features that are worth exploring on a visit to Yellowstone National Park.
 The larger loop (lakeshore basin geysers) that borders the lakeshore walks you passed: Twin Geyser, Abyss Pool, Black Pool, Fishing Cone, Big Cone, Lakeside Geyser and Beach Geyser.

-Abyss Geyser is simply spectacular, the deep blue colored waters make it appear bottomless.
-Abyss Pool is a deep blue pool that is approximately 53 feet deep and 86 feet wide.
-The pool is not a geyser but is known for its beautiful blue color and the steam rising from its surface.
-The water in Abyss Pool is extremely hot, with temperatures ranging from 200°F to 250°F.
+Abyss Geyser is simply spectacular—the deep blue waters make it seem bottomless.
+Abyss Pool itself is about 53 feet deep and 86 feet wide.
+While not a geyser, it’s famous for its stunning color and the steam that rises off its surface.
+The water is extremely hot, ranging from 200°F to 250°F, adding to its dramatic, otherworldly appearance.

-Black Pool is a deep, circular pool that is approximately 30 feet in diameter and over 100 feet deep.
-The pool is named for its dark blue-black color, which is caused by the depth of the water and the reflection of the sky.- This azure pool was originally a darker color, appearing black.
-When a new vent opened, warmer water infiltrated the pool, killing the many microbes, leaving the pool a clear blue.
-The water in Black Pool is extremely hot, with temperatures ranging from 181°F to 192°F. A series of underground geological processes formed a black Pool.
-The Yellowstone Caldera, a massive volcanic system that lies beneath the park, heated the hot water that fills the pool.
+Black Pool is another breathtaking feature—a deep, circular pool roughly 30 feet in diameter and over 100 feet deep.
+Its dark blue-black color originally gave it its name.
+When a new vent opened, warmer water flowed in, killing the pool’s microbial life and leaving a brilliant, clear blue.
+The water here is also extremely hot, between 181°F and 192°F. Black Pool’s formation is the result of a series of underground geological processes: the Yellowstone Caldera, a massive volcanic system beneath the park, heats the water that fills this mesmerizing pool.

 Here are some other notable geysers at the West Thumb Basin: